 Kristin Perkins is a PhD student in Sociology and Social Policy.
 Originally from Indiana, Kristin earned a B.S. in Urban and Regional Studies from Cornell University and a Master of City Planning from the University of California, Berkeley.
 She spent two years as a researcher at the New York City Department of Housing Preservation and Development where she examined the effects of concentrated foreclosure in New York and the impact of the agency's subsidized housing on health outcomes of its residents.
 Her research interests include housing and neighborhoods, residential stability, and community and urban sociology.

-Solé is a third-year graduate student in the Department of Government at Harvard University.
+Solé is a graduate student in the Department of Government at Harvard University.
 Her research focuses on comparative political economy, the politics of the welfare state, and economic development.
 She is interested in the political consequences of poverty reduction, focusing on the effects of global development initiatives on public policy, and in particular on the provision of public social services and redistribution.
 Her research aims to gain a deeper understanding of the politics of redistribution in the developing world and to determine how modern development initiatives alter the incentives to welfare state development.
 She received a B.A. in Political Science and Economics from Texas A&M University in 2011.

-Alexandra Roulet is a third-year PhD student in the Economics department.
+Alexandra Roulet is a PhD student in the Economics department.
 Her research interests lie at the intersection of labor economics, public finance and macroeconomics.
 Prior to joining Harvard University, she studied in France at the Ecole Normale Superieure and at the Paris School of Economics.
 She is the author of a book with Philippe Aghion on how government intervention can foster economic growth and innovation and yet promote a cohesive society “Repenser l'État.
 Pour une social-démocratie de l'innovation" (Seuil, 2011).

 Inequality & Criminal Justice Fellow